What does a man do when he has five kids at home and no job? The temperatures have reached 100 degrees and the garden is drying up.

 The local canning factory may or may not have jobs available, even though you’ve been promised one if they can get up and running.

-Clabe Wilson of Dexter, Iowa, had lost blood surgery (perhaps for hemorrhoids) the winter before, but he was working toward getting his energy back by taking sunbaths and taking liver extract.
+Clabe Wilson of Dexter, Iowa, had lost blood during surgery (perhaps for hemorrhoids) the winter before, but he was working toward getting his energy back by taking sunbaths and taking liver extract.

 Starting out on foot in July 1935, he trudged miles into Dallas County, asking for work.